 HOME SUPPORTERS ABOUT DONATIONS EVENTS SHOP VISITS CONTACT OUR COLLECTION

 KINGSBRIDGE VINTAGE BUS RUNNING DAY - 18 September 2021

-Returning for our 14th year (the 13th having been a Covid compliant trip shared virtually via Facebook), the Kingsbridge Running Day on Saturday 18th September will, once again operate a range of routes with a variety of vintage buses and coaches for the public to enjoy.
+Returning for our 14th year (the 13th having been a Covid compliant trip shared virtually via Facebook), the Kingsbridge Running Day on Saturday 18th September once again operated a range of routes with a variety of vintage buses and coaches for the public to enjoy.

 Special features were: